Travel Etiquette: The Respectable Way to Travel on an Airplane

 Travelling can be tough.
 Travel etiquette is important, especially for Australians as visiting foreign countries will most likely mean boarding an airplane and spending a significant amount of time flying.

-This can be a stressful experience for first time to frequent flyers.
-Traffic to the airport, long check in queues, frustrated people and flight delays are all commonly encountered when travelling and contribute in creating an extremely stressful airplane environment.
-This is mulitplied with a lot of people spending hours together in a small and uncomfortable space.
+This can be a stressful experience for the first time to frequent flyers.
+Traffic to the airport, long check-in queues, frustrated people and flight delays are all commonly encountered when travelling and contribute to creating an extremely stressful airplane environment.
+This is multiplied with a lot of people spending hours together in a small and uncomfortable space.

 In summary, flying is often a RECIPE FOR DISASTER!